HIGHLIGHTS-Tennis-Wimbledon day five | Technology

 Wimbledon order of play on Friday Nadal grinds past Berankis into Wimbledon third round

-Kyrgios hoping for positive headlines after a superb display Erratic Swiatek reaches the third round and extends their winning streak to 37
+Kyrgios hoping for positive headlines after a superb display Erratic Swiatek reaches third round and extends winning streak to 37

 Gauff unleashes power serves to down second-round foe Buzarnescu Nakashima continues American march at Wimbledon with Shapovalov upset